Mambouna/pgturbo/doc/from-scratch.rst

            bird.vy = FLAP_VELOCITY

-Here, if the bird is not dead, we set its ``vy`` to a negative number: in Pygame Zero this means it starts moving upwards.
+Here, if the bird is not dead, we set its ``vy`` to a negative number: in Pygame Turbo this means it starts moving upwards.

 You should be able to find a lot of parallels between the Python code and this Scratch code: